-Scheduling the Process to Create Project Forecasts for a Practice or a Region
+Scheduling the Process to Create Project Forecasts for a Region, a Practice, or a Group

-You can schedule processes to automatically create forecasts for all the projects in a practice or a region.
-Once created, the forecasts are automatically linked to the parent practice or region forecast, ensuring that the values roll up.
+You can schedule processes to automatically create forecasts for all the projects in a region, a practice, or a group.
+Once created, the forecasts are automatically linked to the parent region, practice, or group forecast, ensuring that the values roll up.

-To schedule the creation of project forecasts for a practice or a region:
+To schedule the creation of project forecasts for a region, a practice, or a group:

 1. From the Planning Task Launcher tab, click Create Multiple Plans.
 The Multiple Plan Creation wizard displays.